 - Yogurt: Full-fat Greek yogurt is my first choice, as the thick consistency adds richness and you get the bonus of extra protein.
 If unavailable, regular plain yogurt will work.

-- Ginger: Peel and finely grate ½-inch knob of ginger or use already prepared ginger paste.
+- Ginger: Peel and finely grate a ½-inch knob of ginger or use already prepared ginger paste.

 - Garlic: Grate or finely mince 2 garlic cloves, or use 2 teaspoons garlic paste.

-- Oil: I like neutral avocado oil, which is a high-heat cooking oil that can stand up to the air fryer, but olive oil also works.
+- Oil: I like neutral avocado oil, a high-heat cooking oil that can handle the air fryer, but olive oil also works.

 - Lime juice: Fresh lime juice adds brightness and acidity to the rich marinade.
 Lemon juice is a good substitute.

-- Spices: Tandoori spice mix will vary by household.
+- Spices: Tandoori spice mix will vary from household to household.
 I use a blend of turmeric powder, garam masala, coriander powder, cumin powder, Kashmiri red chili powder (which gives it a gorgeous crimson color), and kasoori methi.
 Replace the chili powder with paprika for a mild spice level.

 - Garnish: A final squeeze of lime juice brightens up all the flavors.
 If you want extra zing, sprinkle the chicken legs with chaat masala.